DxSign/sideload-wiki/docs/guide/enable-developer-mode.md

 # How to fix developer mode not showing in Privacy & Security

+1. Installing a app via the websigner
+2. Navigate to Settings then Privacy & Security, and the Developer Mode setting should appear.

+OR

 1. Connect your device to a Mac/Macbook
 2. Trust the Mac on your device
 3. Download & Open Xcode
 4. Go to Window -> Devices And Simulators from the Xcode menu.
 5. Unplug and replug your phone into the Mac.
-6. Navigate to Settings then Privacy & Security, and the "Developer Mode" setting should appear.
+6. Navigate to Settings then Privacy & Security, and the Developer Mode setting should appear.